Server: Shannon Miwa

 Then, we tested the shit out of that version.
 We built a little fake store with all the directions in them and ran users through different flows getting them to complete checkouts in various ways to make sure there were no issues.

 Throughout all this, we were busy refining, refining, refining.
-The aesthetic got closer and closer to something that was both modern but generic enough to sit on a wide range of pages.
+The aesthetic got closer and closer to something that was both modern but generic enough to sit on a wide range of pages, and after all the detailing down to making it IE9 compatible were tightened up, we were ready for release.

 Finally, we hit release after all the perfecting.
 There was so much more to this than just pushing the code, we needed to create assets and documentation for the new version, tutorials and work with marketing to adjust the website, not to mention communicate to account managers the need for Merchants to upgrade their versions, no small task.